RAGE-toolkit/Artic-nf/README.md

 conda env create -f env.yml
 conda activate artic-nf
 ```
 Add the fast5 files to the directory raw_files/fast5.
 By default the fastq files are saved to raw_files/fastq directory (directory gets created during the workflow execution).
-Any changes required to the output directory name can be modified at nextflow.config file
+Any changes required to the output directory can be modified at nextflow.config file

 workflow can be run using below commad
 ```